How a fire behaves

 Overall Fuel Hazard = Bark Hazard + Elevated Fuel Hazard + Surface Fine Fuel Hazard

-This approach is current best practice developed by the Victorian Department of Natural Resources and Environment, and represents a significant change in the philosophy of assessing fuel factors affecting fire behaviour.
+This approach is current best practice developed by the then Victorian Department of Natural Resources and Environment (now Department of Environment and Primary Industries), and represents a significant change in the philosophy of assessing fuel factors affecting fire behaviour.
 Rather than simply considering surface fine fuel loads (in tonnes per hectare) as in the past, it shifts the emphasis to considering the whole fuel complex, and particularly the bark and elevated fuels (fuel arrangement).

 Research into the fuel accumulation and rotting rates of different vegetation communities have been used to develop fuel accumulation models.
-DECC uses fuel accumulation models as one of the indicators for prescribed burning.
+Office of Environment and Heritage uses fuel accumulation models as one of the indicators for prescribed burning.

 Weather influences fire behaviour by creating conditions suitable for burning.
 Obviously it is harder for a fire to burn in high humidity or rain however, wind and temperature are the predominant drivers of fire behaviour.
 Hot temperatures will speed up the process of preheating and heat transfer and allow a fire to spread more quickly.
 Wind also speeds up the process of heat transfer by pushing flames and heat sideways to preheat unburnt areas.
 Wind can also change the direction of a fire and turn a fire flank (the side of a fire - lower intensity) into a fire front (the head of the fire - highest intensity).